kiasar/gutenberg_cleaner/README.md

 ## How to use it?

-it has two methods called "simple_cleaner" and "super_cleaner".
+The package provides two main functions: "simple_cleaner" and "super_cleaner".
 ```python
 from gutenberg_cleaner import simple_cleaner, super_cleaner
 ```
 ### simple_claner:
-Just removes lines that are part of the Project Gutenberg header or footer.
+Removes lines that are part of the Project Gutenberg header or footer without altering the main text.
-Doesnt go deeply in the text to remove other things like titles or footnotes or etc...
 ```python
 simple_cleaner(book: str) -> str
 ```
 ### super_cleaner:
-Super clean the book (titles, footnotes, images, book information, etc.). may delete some good lines too.
+Performs a thorough cleaning of the book by removing titles, footnotes, images, book information, and other non-content elements.
+Note that it may happen to remove some valid content too (but rarely).
 ```python
 super_cleaner(book: str, min_token: int = 5, max_token: int = 600) -> str
 ```
-min_token: The minimum tokens of a paragraph that is not "dialog" or "quote", -1 means don't tokenize the txt (so it will be faster, but less efficient cleaning).
+- `min_token`: The minimum number of tokens required for a non-dialog/non-quote paragraph to be retained.
+Set to -1 to skip tokenization (faster but less effective cleaning).
-max_token: The maximum tokens of a paragraph.
+- `max_token`: The maximum number of tokens allowed for any paragraph.

-it will mark deleted paragraphs with: [deleted]
+Deleted paragraphs will be marked with: `[deleted]`

 ## Author